What Is Sedation Dentistry?

 At Park West Dental, we offer several sedation options.
 Drs.
 Drake and Jacobson will meet with you to decide which one is best for you.

 Gas Sedation: This sedation option is administered through the inhalation of gas (a.k.a. laughing gas) and works well for those with mild anxiety.
 This is the most common form of sedation in dentistry.
 It’s easy to administer and wears off quickly, so patients are able to safely leave the office on their own.

-Oral conscious sedation: This is a pill that is administered orally and provides a deeper level of relaxation than nitrous oxide.
+Oral conscious sedation: This is a pill that is administered orally and provides a deeper level of relaxation than gas.
 This form of sedation is appropriate for those with moderate or severe dental anxiety.
 Most patients find that they have little memory of the appointment and doze through it.
 Assistance returning home after treatment is required.

 IV conscious sedation: Also known as moderate conscious sedation, IV sedation is the most effective sedation method available and allows those with extreme fear to reach a deep level of relaxation.
 The dentist administers the sedative/anesthetic combination directly into the bloodstream, resulting in a precise level of sedation quickly.
 Patients enjoy a profound amnesia effect, resulting in little to no memory of the dental procedure.